sam-gordon-f/sam-gordon-f.github.io/_posts/Examples/2020-09-03-cloudformation-full-vpc.md

 <div class="card tip">
   <div class="card-body">
     Because we're using the intrinsic function Fn::Split.
-It `evenly` carves the CIDS's, which means its not super flexible
+It `evenly` carves the CIDS's, which means its not as flexible as allocating yourself (But it does save a heap of time !)
   </div>
 </div>